According to the research in 2018, Content Marketing Institute discovered:

-Also, make sure to share your best of the best content only on reddit.
-Short and generic content get down-voted and make you lose reputation points (karma).
+Also, make sure to share your best of the best content only on Reddit.
+Short and generic content gets down-voted and makes you lose reputation points (karma).

 Once you’ve submitted a link in a subreddit, let it rest for some time.
 2-3 weeks seems like a good spot.
 Don’t over-promote because the group mods and spam filters may ram you over.

 Long story short – don’t be a Reddit marketer – use Reddit like a true Redditor.

 Once you’ve created a cornerstone content, the next step is to promote the heck out of it.

 Guest posts are an excellent way to just that.
 You can simply drop your link in the body of the article and witness the spike in your traffic.